What Tips the Balance from Digital Work Package to Advanced Work Packaging?

 “Initially they're a little bit skeptical because they see lots of examples of people who bring different technologies full of promise.
 Proponents of these offerings often can't connect these to real-world problems, and how it affects operations, how is it going to lower costs, reduce risk, improve efficiency, shorten the downtime.
 Those are the keys to linking the technology to real value levers.
 Barriers go up when operations can’t see it; can’t understand it.

 The thing is, in the Energy sector a successful effort, whether it be a new development, a modification, a debottleneck, or decommissioning project, all rely upon integrated teams of multiple disciplines.
-There are many projects in our industry where success depends upon specialist in subsurface interpretation, another from the subsea equipment group, someone from wells to guide completions, topsides engineers and export business leaders who all have important roles in delivery.
+There are many projects in our industry where success depends upon a specialist in subsurface interpretation, another from the subsea equipment group, someone from wells to guide completions, topsides engineers and export business leaders who all have important roles in delivery.
 How is it possible to unify around a concept because all concepts have pluses and minuses which must be balanced?
 If there is no way to offer a unifying solution and a way to explain it; the opportunity is lost”.

 Many companies now celebrate an entrepreneurial spirit in growing revenue, cutting costs, and pushing technology.
 An engineer in the team says, ‘I think we could make more money from this facility by extending its life if we made these modifications but how do I convince managers to invest in this aging facility?
 How do I convince everyone to join me in that dream?’
 A visual representation of what is possible turns highly technical, cross-discipline data, into a coherent frame.